-The first debate: Is Open Theism a Proper Representation of the God of Scripture?
+Here is the first of two debates: Is Open Theism a Proper Representation of the God of Scripture?
+On Dec.
+1, 2017 our site's own Will Duffy debated theologian Matt Slick of carm.org.
 See the list Will Duffy mentions at opentheism.org/verses and as you begin listening to the debate you can follow along below with the transcript of Will's opening statement:

 Matt Slick founder of CARM.org vs. Will Duffy founder of OpenTheism.org